ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/databases_mongodb.md

 # MongoDB on mLab

 MongoDB is a particular implementation of a NoSQL database.
+It creates a Database, which contains Collections, which contains Documents.
+This is an image of an example:

 There are multiple hosting providers that offer MongoDB implementations "in the cloud" as a service.

 The particular one we'll be using for SPIS 2016 is called mLab (<https://www.mlab.com>).
 We are using mLab because: